Frequently Answered Questions

 What is Holy Communion?

-Other names for Holy Communion are: The Lord’s Supper, the Eucharist (from the Greek language, meaning, “to give thanks”), the Mass, and the Sacrament of the Table.
+Other names for Holy Communion are: The Lord’s Supper, the Eucharist (from the Greek language, meaning “to give thanks”), and the Sacrament of the Altar.

 How old do you have to be to take communion?